 picked up another trophy for his fast and precise driving.

 trophy awarded after the race

-Jupiter )below) imported from Australia where it did good things in the hands
+Jupiter (below) imported from Australia where it had done good things in the hands

-of various owners such as Best Classic in the 2009 Targa Tasmania
+such as Best Classic at the 2009 Targa Tasmania

 up this March (24th to 30th) at the 2014 Classic Car show at Essen,